root-two/react-native-drawer/README.md

 - `acceptTap` (Boolean) `false` - Toggle drawer when any tap occurs within pan mask?
 - `acceptPan` (Boolean) `true` - Allow for drawer pan (on touch drag).
 Set to false to effectively disable the drawer while still allowing programmatic control.
 - `tapToClose` (Boolean) `false` - Same as acceptTap, except only for close.
+- `negotiatePan` (Boolean) `false` - If true, attempts to handle only horizontal swipes, making it play well with a child `ScrollView`.

 ##### Additional Configurations
 - `openDrawerThreshold` (Number) `.25` - Ratio of screen width that must be travelled to trigger a drawer open/close